USAFA-ECE/ece346/_sources/Dijkstra.md

 # 🧭 Dijkstra's Algorithm

-## 🎯 Objective: Your task is to implement Dijkstra’s algorithm to compute the shortest path in a weighted graph using an adjacency matrix.

 ## Overview

 In this homework assignment, you will complete a Python implementation of **Dijkstra’s algorithm**.
 The algorithm finds the shortest path between two nodes in a graph with non-negative edge weights.
 You are provided with a scaffolded codebase and a set of test cases.
 Your task is to fill in the missing logic using the pseudocode from **Lecture 16**.